“Empowering Action to Move Forward”

 Navigating life’s challenges as a community with Strength, Perseverance, Persistence, and Purposefulness

-We are working with single mothers who have encountered a life altering event and are now in crisis.
-Many of our clients have been unable to work because they can’t afford the cost of childcare.
-By offering them financial assistance with their childcare expenses, they can earn an income and provide for their families.
+We are working with single parents who have encountered a life altering event and are now in crisis.
+Many of our parents have been unable to work because they can’t afford the cost of childcare.
+By offering them financial assistance with their childcare expenses, they are able earn an income and provide for their families.